iCliniq Logo

 Welcome back to cilniq.com.

-2. Cunnilingus is not advised not because of HIV or other STDs, but normal vagina has bacterial flora which can potentially cause infection.
-They are actually, protectors for the vagina and infectious for others.
+Cunnilingus is not advised, not because of HIV or other STDs, butthe normal vagina has bacterial flora which can potentially cause infection.
+They are actually protectors for the vagina and are not infectious to others.
+As per HIV, fingering is safe.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!